IanBand/babel-shapeshifter/readme.md

 # Specify Imports

+**Major Readme Overhaul Needed** one test will fail because the file paths it creates aren't relative

 A Babel plugin that allows you to specify your imports based off a config file.

 A good use case for this plugin would be a project that will be built many different times, and each build requires a different set of components.
 Instead of inculding each component for every different build, you can use Specify Imports to import only the required modules for that build.